SAFESPACE22/ParkingSWE/README.md

 **User-Friendly Interface**
 - Designed with ease of use in mind, our app enables users to navigate through the features without any hassle.

-**Multi-Platform Support**
-- Whether you're on the go with your smartphone or planning ahead on your laptop, Park Findr works seamlessly across all devices.

 **Integrated Map View**
 - Locate the closest parking garage with available space with our integrated map view, which shows all the garages in relation to your current location.